cybercodeintelligence/CyberCI/README.md

 ## Contact

+We welcome researchers to use our code/data.
+Please kindly cite the paper listed if you use the code/data in your work.
 Any bug report or improvement suggestions regarding the code and data in this repository will be appreciated.
-Please kindly cite the paper listed if you use the code/data in your work.
-For acquiring more information or inquiries, please contact: junzhang@swin.edu.au.
+For acquiring more information, inquiries and bug report please contact: junzhang@swin.edu.au.

 Thanks!